SnowyMouse/invader/README.md

 `invader-indexer <input map> <output index>`

 ### invader-resource
 This program builds resource maps.
 Only maps with stock tags can be built.
+These files are not guaranteed to work with existing cache files.

 #### Usage
 `invader-resource <options>`